A multivariate model for financial indices and an algorithm for detection of jumps in the volatility

-It is natural at this point to wonder if there is a relation between the shocks in the two indexes, and a straightforward experiment is to try to superimpose the two graphics (see Figure \ref{tau_sovr}).
-What we get is a clear indication that the shock times of the two series are almost coincident, only the magnitude (or evidence) being different and having very few shocks which are present just in one of the two indexes.
-This is an important hint in the choice of the volatility for the bivariate process, a problem tackled in the following section.
+\br{rs} It is natural at this point to wonder if there is a relation between the shocks in the two indices, and a straightforward experiment is to try to superimpose the two graphics (see Figure \ref{tau_sovr}).
+What we get is a clear indication that the shock times of the two series are almost coincident, only the magnitude (or evidence) being different and having very few shocks which are present only in one of the two indices.
+This is an important hint in the choice of the volatility for the bivariate process, a problem tackled in the following section. \er